Vieira-zj/zj_new_py_app/pyserver/drf_tutorial/README.md

 curl -XDELETE http://127.0.0.1:8000/snippets/v5/1/ | jq .
 ```

-> Note: if post data is json, it must sets request format by header `Content-Type:application/json`, since the default value is form.
+> Note: if post data is json, it must set request format by header `Content-Type:application/json`, since the default value is form.
 >

 ### Auth and Permssion